 A group of six friends on a road trip stop off at an amusement park attraction named 'Dark Ride', unaware that a psychopath who brutally murdered two girls, has just escaped a mental institution and is seeking refuge there.

 David Clayton Rogers

 In Louisiana, while driving on the State Route 53, Emily has a car accident.
 Her boyfriend Bobby and their friends Clare, Dmitriy and Jude find that she had hit a stranger.
-When they see an ambulance on the road, they ask for help and the attendants bring them to the Mercy Hospital.
-The nurse Marian asks Bobby to go to the exam room.
-When Emily tries to get information about her boyfriend, she meets Dr. David Benway that tells her the Bobby is all right.
-But sooner Emily unravels a dark city about Dr. Benway and his team.Written by
+When they see an ambulance on the road, they ask for help and the attendants bring them to Mercy Hospital.
+The nurse, Marian, asks Bobby to go to the exam room.
+When Emily tries to get information about her boyfriend, she meets Dr. David Benway who tells her Bobby is all right.
+But soon Emily unravels a dark secret about Dr. Benway and his team.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 A group of friends coming back from Mardi Gras in New Orleans suffer through a car accident on route 53.
 An ambulance shows up and takes them all to Mercy Hospital (which is anything but) where they meet the unorthodox doctor Benway (Robert Patrick, 'the Unit & T2), a nurse with a terrible bedside manner (Jenette Goldstein, Near Dark & also T2) and two orderlies who do most of the grislier work.